hanhanwu/Hanhan_Data_Science_Practice/AI_Experiments/learning_notes.md

   * Dropout rate is often set between 0.2 and 0.5

 ## Convolutional Networks (Convnet)
+* Convnets can learn <b>local, translation-invariant features</b>, so they are very data-efficient on perceptual problems.
+Therefore, even when the dataset is small (such as hundreds of images), you might still get a reasonable results.
 * [Keras Convnet][11]
 * [Conv2D][12]
   * "Input shape" is `(batch_size, image_height, image_width, image_channels)`, batch_size is optional
+    * The width and height tend to shrink when we go deeper in convnet
     * However, in Keras `reshape()`, the order is `(sample_size, channels, width, height)`...
   * `image_channels` is also the image depth.
 [How to use opencv2 to find image channels][13]
     * If returns 2 dimensions, the image channel is 1, otherwise it's the third number returned in the output